GoLearn-Hadoop/Hadoop/PIG-Sample-Programs/wordcount.md

- Word Count Example - Pig Script
-Q) How to find the number of occurrences of the words in a file using the pig script?
+##Q) How to find the number of occurrences of the words in a file using the pig script?

 You can find the famous word count example written in map reduce programs in apache website.
 Here we will write a simple pig script for the word count problem.